 March 2nd is the fast approaching date for the next set of Stormont elections.
 We recently wrote to all the main political parties asking about their policies for the arts.
 We also collated existing published information and researched new manifestos to come up with this list of party positions towards the arts in Northern Ireland.
-This email was sent to all the main political parties standing in the March 2nd 2017 Assembly elections.

 Never have these lines from Nick Land’s 1992 theoretical-fiction Circuitries seemed more acute.
 After 2011, it would be perverse for anyone to talk about the end of history any more.
 It was as if, after a prolonged period of emaciation, history has been bingeing.
 The density of world-historic events in 2011 was such that it seemed almost impossible either to keep track of them, or to … Read the rest